oviera-napsg/Surveysaurus-Rex/survey-design.md

 # Survey Design

-The **SARCOP SENTRY** Survey123 form is designed to intake access requests, technical support tickets, platform engagement tasks, and feedback related to the GEOINT platform.
+The Surveysaurus Rex Survey123 form is designed to intake access requests, technical support tickets, NSARGC engagement intentions, and onboard launches related to SARCOP.

 ---